 The Company's maximum exposure to credit risk is represented by the carrying amount of the Company's cash and amounts recoverable.
 The Company manages credit risk by maintaining its cash with high-credit quality financial institutions or in trust with the Company's lawyer.
-All of the sales taxes recoverable are with the Government of Canada or Namibia.
+All of the sales taxes recoverable are with the Government of Canada or the Namibia Revenue Authority.